 These well-natured dogs are suited for any living situation.
 The Tibetan Terrier picks up obedience training easily and enjoys the company of calm people and animals.

 They are very wary of their surroundings and will let out a warning bark.
 This is because they were bred to guard Tibetan monasteries.
-The Tibetan Terrier needs brisk walks a couple times a day.
+The Tibetan Terrier needs brisk walks a couple of times a day.

 21. Lhasa Apso

-They are small and only need two or three walks a day, which makes them perfect for apartment living.
+They are small and only need two or three walks a day, making them perfect for apartment living.

 22. Brussels Griffon

-Early training and socializing is key with this breed, because they bark excessively and can be timid with new people and animals.
+Early training and socializing are key with this breed because they bark excessively and can be timid with new people and animals.